apache/mesos/docs/isolators/linux-devices.md

 container access to host devices, the container might still need additional privileges to create a device node to actually use the device.
-The `linux/devices` isolator ensures that containers that are granted access to host devices are populated with the the correct set of device nodes.
+The `linux/devices` isolator ensures that containers that are granted access to host devices are populated with the correct set of device nodes.
 Access to host devices is granted by using the [`--allowed_devices`](../configuration/agent.md#allowed_devices) flag on the agent.